meeshkan/unmock-react-native-example/article.md

 };
 ```

-We use `useState` from React hooks for state management.
-The variables `shownFact`, `err`, and `loading` are used to contain the shown cat fact, possible fetch error, and the loading state.
+We use `useState` from React hooks for managing the state of `shownFact`, `err`, and `loading`.
+These variables contain the cat fact displayed to the user, possible fetch error, and the loading state.

-Refreshing the shown fact at start-up or when user presses the button is made via `refreshFact` function defined in `App`:
+The `refreshFact` function refreshes the cat fact shown to the user:

 ```ts
 const refreshFact = async () => {